-Shuili Du is Fulbright-Hanken Distinguished Chair (2019-2020) and Associate Professor of Marketing at the Peter T. Paul College of Business and Economics, University of New Hampshire.
+Shuili Du is a Fulbright scholar and Associate Professor of Marketing at the Peter T. Paul College of Business and Economics, University of New Hampshire.
 She is the section editor of Journal of Business Ethics, for the Corporate Responsibility: Quantitative Issues section.
+She won the Fulbright-Hanken Distinguished Chair award in 2019-2020.

 Prof. Du’s research has appeared in many premier journals, including Journal of Consumer Research, Management Science, International Journal of Research in Marketing, Journal of Public Policy and Marketing, Journal of Business Ethics, Journal of Business Research, Harvard Business Review, and others.
 She frequently presents her research in leading academic forums both nationally and internationally and has consulted to various companies on their CSR strategies, including Stonyfield Farm, Procter and Gamble, Allianz, among others.